Basil Spence: Assessment

-In 2004, following the bequest of Spence's drawings and office papers, the Sir Basil Spence Archive project was begun by the RCAHMS (now part of HES).
+In 2004, following the bequest of Spence's drawings and office papers, the Sir Basil Spence Archive project was begun by the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS; now part of Historic Environment Scotland).
 A centennial exhibition Basil Spence Back to the Future was organised in Edinburgh, Coventry and London in 2007-8.
 In 2006, he was the subject of a BBC Scotland documentary, Rebuilding Basil Spence, which revised his place in 20th-century British architecture and asked why he had been for so long overlooked.
-In 2012, the book Basil Spence Buildings and Projects was published by the RIBA as the culmination of the RCAHMS archive project and the work of the AHRC research project led by Louise Campbell of Warwick University.
+In 2012, the book Basil Spence Buildings and Projects was published by the Royal Institute of British Architects (RIBA) as the culmination of the RCAHMS archive project and the work of an Arts and Humanities Research Council research project led by Louise Campbell of Warwick University.

 In 1993 Spence's Hutchesontown C complex was listed by the international conservation organisation DoCoMoMo as one of Scotland's sixty key monuments of the post-war years, in the same year as it was demolished.

 In August 2010, English Heritage recommended that the Spence-designed Sydenham School be given Grade II listed status: the building was due to be demolished to make way for a new building.
 However the government's decision was that the school was not of sufficient merit to warrant listing.